Education: childcare crisis (10,000 places missing), FWB −74M

 Bruxelles Formation programmes

-No new vocational training programmes can be launched by Bruxelles Formation: only existing programmes are being continued.
+No new vocational training programmes could be launched by Bruxelles Formation: only existing programmes were continued.
+The new government can now launch new ones, within the constraints of the austerity effort.

 School infrastructure renovation

-Regional school renovation projects that were not committed before June 2024 are blocked.
+Regional school renovation projects not committed before June 2024 were blocked.
+They can now be unblocked by the new government.

 Subsidies for regional education projects

-Subsidy budgets for innovative education projects at regional level are frozen.
+Subsidy budgets for innovative education projects at regional level were frozen.
+They can now be unblocked.

 What continues